Wan Zhen'er: Biography

-After Zhu Jianshen ascended to the throne as the Chenghua Emperor in 1464, the emperor made Wan his consort and she quickly became his favorite after giving birth to a boy in 1466.
+After Zhu Jianshen ascended to the throne as the Chenghua Emperor in 1464, he made Wan his consort and she quickly became his favorite after giving birth to a boy in 1466.
 As the mother of his son, the emperor regularly gave Consort Wan many presents and awarded her the new title of Imperial Noble Consort.
-These signs of affection caused a lot of jealousy from other consorts who began spreading rumors about Consort Wan's evil doings.
-After Wan's son died at age of ten months old, she jealously employed eunuchs to oversee the emperor's harem and report back to her if any concubines became pregnant.
-For several decades, Lady Wan would use tactics including forced abortions and even murders of members of the harem to eliminate her rivals, resulting in the Chenghua Emperor lamenting that by the age of thirty one that he still lacked a male heir.
+These signs of affection caused a lot of jealousy from other consorts, who began spreading rumors about Consort Wan's evil doings.
+After Wan's son died aged ten months old, she jealously employed eunuchs to oversee the emperor's harem and report back to her if any concubines became pregnant.
+For several decades, Lady Wan would use tactics including forced abortions and even murders of members of the harem to eliminate her rivals, resulting in the Chenghua Emperor lamenting that by the age of thirty-one that he still lacked a male heir.

-It was only then revealed to the emperor that a male heir, Zhu Youcheng was secretly saved and raised in a secure location outside the palace for five years.
-After reuniting with the young prince, Zhu Youcheng was granted the title of crown prince and would become the future Hongzhi Emperor, notable for being the only Ming emperor to never take any concubines.
+It was only then revealed to the emperor that a male heir, Zhu Youcheng, had been secretly saved and raised in a secure location outside the palace for five years.
+After being reunited with his father, Zhu Youcheng was granted the title of crown prince and would eventually become the Hongzhi Emperor, notable for being the only Ming emperor to never take any concubines.

-However, many scholars cast doubt about the forced abortions carried out by Consort Wan.
-For example Qing emperor Qianlong rejected such stories.
-Moreover, the Chenghua Emperor actually had many male offsprings which outlived him for a long time.
+However, many scholars cast doubt on the forced abortions said to have been carried out by Consort Wan.
+For example, the Qing Qianlong Emperor rejected such stories.
+Moreover, the Chenghua Emperor actually had fourteen sons, most of whom outlived him.

 Lady Wan died in 1487, 8 months before the Chenghua Emperor himself died after 23 years on the throne.
 He was buried in the Maoling (茂陵) Mausoleum of the Ming tombs.
-It is said that when knowing the death of Lady Wan, the Chenghua Emperor was unable to speak for an entire day, before stating: "Zhen-er has gone, I will follow soon."
+It is said that when he was informed of the death of Lady Wan, the Chenghua Emperor was unable to speak for an entire day, before stating: "Zhen'er has gone, I will follow soon."

-Later, during the reign Hongzhi Emperor, Cao Lin (曹璘) once proposed stripping off the title Imperial Noble Consort of Lady Wan.
-However the Hongzhi Emperor, due to the respect and fidelity to his father, refused to do so.
+Later, during the reign of the Hongzhi Emperor, Cao Lin (曹璘) proposed stripping away the title of Imperial Noble Consort from Lady Wan.
+However, the Hongzhi Emperor refused to do so out of respect for and fidelity to his father.